RONGDUGithub/DAP/README.md

 Retirement is extracted from the San Francisco employee retirement system plans, which contain the salary and benefits paid to employees of the city since the fiscal year 2013. https://www.kaggle.com/datasets/san-francisco/sf-employee-compensation

-To run the entire process, please click on "list.m" in DAP_code_sharing.rar to obtain all results.
+The code is primarily written in MATLAB, and I have only listed an outline of the Python code, which cannot be executed.
+To run the entire process, please click on "list.m" to obtain all results.
 The list1-4.m files represent different datasets, and the code that mainly uses the EMF algorithm can be found in EMF.m, REMF.m, and REMFII.m.